juanpescador/ynabdebtsync/README.md

 same, this web application automates the process of finding which transactions are missing from each other’s budget so the totals tally up.

+[This article on my blog][BlogArticle] explains when and why this is useful, while [this one][AlgorithmArticle] describes the algorithm (basically it’s an algorithm to find missing transactions, i.e. errors, in double-entry bookkeeping).

 ![](docs/img/demo-walkthrough.gif)

+YNAB Debt Sync can compare budgets stored in Dropbox.
+Note that this requires a lot of trust between participants, as the other person is able to peruse your entire budget.
+Share your “YNAB” directory with someone who already uses YNAB (and have them share theirs with you), so that you have a “YNAB” directory (your budget) and a “YNAB (1)” directory (their budget).
+The server temporarily stores both budgets in RAM, so only use the Heroku-hosted app for dummy budgets.

 ## Dependencies ##